-G7 (made an obligation to introduce a ban of import RF's oil and discussing about secondary sanctions, introduction of price cap), EU (ban of seaborne crude oil and certain petroleum products from RF, pipeline oil supplied is temporarily excluded (on 3 Aug, the European Commission issued a Notice clarifying that ban covers Russian oil mixed with oil of other origin) + ban on import of RF coal came into force on August 1), Switzerland (ban on RF crude oil and petroleum products), Poland (refused from RF gas in response to RF cut off, terminated the agreement on the supply of Russian gas), Bulgaria (RF cut off gas supplies due to refusal to pay in rubles), Lithuania (completely cut import of Russian energy, incl. electricity, ban on transit of RF gas to Kaliningrad region), Latvia (ban on natural gas supplies from RF from Jan 1, 2023, Latvijas Gaze resumed purchase of Russian gas via an unnamed intermediate entity), Slovakia (from Jun 1, reduced its dependence on Russian gas supplies by 66%).
+G7 (made an obligation to introduce a ban of import RF's oil and discussing about secondary sanctions, introduction of price cap + G7 agreed to introduce a price cap on Russian oil - from Dec 2022 for oil, and from Feb 2023 - for refined products.), EU (ban of seaborne crude oil and certain petroleum products from RF, pipeline oil supplied is temporarily excluded (on 3 Aug, the European Commission issued a Notice clarifying that ban covers Russian oil mixed with oil of other origin) + ban on import of RF coal came into force on August 1 + EU considers two scenations on gas price cap - the first "would involve a price cap on imported gas from Russia", while the 2nd would see the creation of administrative pricing zones for the most severely affected EU countries + European Commission proposed to limit the price of Russian gas by setting it at 50 euros/MWh), Switzerland (ban on RF crude oil and petroleum products), Poland (refused from RF gas in response to RF cut off, terminated the agreement on the supply of Russian gas), Bulgaria (RF cut off gas supplies due to refusal to pay in rubles), Lithuania (completely cut import of Russian energy, incl. electricity, ban on transit of RF gas to Kaliningrad region), Latvia (ban on natural gas supplies from RF from Jan 1, 2023, Latvijas Gaze resumed purchase of Russian gas via an unnamed intermediate entity), Slovakia (from Jun 1, reduced its dependence on Russian gas supplies by 66%).
 Finland, Netherlands and Denmark (RF cut off gas supplies after refusal to pay in rubles), Norway (ban on purchase, import or transfer of oil transported by sea and supporting services).
 UK (ban on import of RF oil and oil products from 31 Dec, ban on import of RF coal came into force on August 10).
+Germany (transferred the assets of the German "daughters" of Rosneft to the external management of the Federal Network Agency BNetzA).